 Advances in X-ray Technology for Back Injuries

 There is a new imaging system called Digital Motion X-Ray (DMX) which is unique in that it allows the healthcare provider to visualize internal and external movements of the body at the same time.
-Essentially you have a three-dimensional series of X-Ray pictures in color that can demonstrate abnormalities involved with ligaments and inter-segmental joints as the patient moves.
+Essentially you have a three-dimensional series of X-Ray pictures in a color that can demonstrate abnormalities involved with ligaments and inter-segmental joints as the patient moves.

 While the patient moves, images are recorded on a VHS videotape at 30 frames per second.
 This allows the doctor to play the motion over and over so that they can see the extent of the patient’s injuries.
 The DMX is perfect for elucidating spine stability.